 AGE-RELATED MACULAR DEGENERATION (AMD)

 Age-related macular degeneration is the most common cause of blindness in patients older than 65.
-Symptoms include blurry vision, distorted vision, difficulty reading, and glare.
-Treatments may include vitamins and office based treatments.
+Symptoms include blurry, distorted vision, difficulty reading, and glare.
+Treatments includes vitamins and medication injections.

 DIABETIC RETINOPATHY (DR)